sabifo4/LUCA-divtimes/03_additional_analyses/01_lou_analyses/LUCA-divtimes_noef/01_PAML/01_MCMCtree/README.md

 done
 ```

-The `LUCAdup_noef` directory  will now have these two extra directories with the corresponding subdirectories:
+The `LUCAdup_noef` directory will now have these two additional directories with the corresponding subdirectories:

 ```text
 LUCAdup_noef